Ethics, Regulatory Knowledge, and Support

-The Regulatory Knowledge and Support core develops best practices that break down institutional barriers, reduce investigator burden, facilitate collaborations and promote clinical and translational research.
+The Ethics, Regulatory Knowledge, and Support core develops best practices that break down institutional barriers, reduce investigator burden, facilitate collaborations and promote clinical and translational research.
 Using the resources of multiple programs centrally supported by the CCTST, the core provides institutional support and efficient and effective avenues for clinical researchers that facilitate regulatory compliance.
-Regulatory Knowledge and Support is led by Jane Strasser, PhD, Associate Vice President for Research and Director of the UC Office of Research Integrity (UCORI).
+Ethics, Regulatory Knowledge, and Support is led by Jane Strasser, PhD, Associate Vice President for Research and Director of the UC Office of Research Integrity (UCORI).

 - Offers assistance with protocol development through the consultative services of a panel of designated specialists, IRB, IACUC, IBC, regulatory specialist, biostatistician, research methodologist, and/or clinical ethicist, depending on need.
 Assistance can be provided with data management, FDA filings, IRB applications and consent formulation.